reitcircles/cportal-sc/src/mint68/README.md

 Once the transaction is buiilt, it can be signed and submitted with `./ledger/mint_SignAndSubmit.sh` .

+## Comments

+-   This project uses a Plutus executable to get the policy parameters and as a result generate the serialized scripts and plutus id.
+An alternative to this approach would be to pass the policy parameters at the level of the off-chain code.
+This is certainly  possible using *Lucid*.

+-   With this approach, a Plutus validator without parameters would be serialized into CBOR.
+This CBOR would only depend on the minting logic but not on the parameters (administrator's pub-key-hash and utxo to be consumed).
+So, once generated with Plutus, this CBOR is fixed and can be used with many instances of the parameters.

+-   This CBOR would be called within Lucid and only then the parameters would be passed.
+This would have the advantage that no Plutus executable would need to be run again.
+(Thus the person writing the off-chain code would not need to have Plutus Application Platform installed.)

+-   I do not know if this is possible using *PyCardano*.
+I searched in the [documentation](https://pycardano.readthedocs.io/en/latest/index.html) but could not find something conclusive.

 ## References

 [1]  [CIP 68 - Datum Metadata Standard](https://cips.cardano.org/cips/cip68/) .